railsbridge-boston/docs-hardfork/README.md

 ## Deploying

+The app is hosted at fly.io and collaborators with access can manage the app here: https://fly.io/apps/rbb-docs

 Only organizers and invited collaborators are allowed to deploy the app.
 To do so, run:

-    git push heroku master
+    fly deploy

 ## Contributing